What makes VST unique?

 Yes, both the main VST building and the Chapel of the Epiphany are completely wheelchair accessible.

 Does VST welcome international students?

 Yes.
 International students are an important part of the community at VST.
-Students come from many different regions of the world and bring with them their unique perspectives.
-This diversity offers valuable insights both inside and outside the classroom and greatly enhances the VST community.
+These students bring complex, diverse voices and experiences to their classrooms, and their insight greatly enhances the VST community.
 International students pay tuition on par with Canadian students, and US Students are eligible to apply for Federal Student Aid.
-Vancouver School of Theology has been approved for the Educational Quality Assurance designation by the British Columbia Ministry of Advanced Education, and is a Designated Learning Institution for Canadian Immigration & Citizenship.
+Vancouver School of Theology has been approved for the Educational Quality Assurance designation by the British Columbia Ministry of Advanced Education and is a Designated Learning Institution for Canadian Immigration & Citizenship.